wilderbonsai/ioforge/src/pages/index.md

     features:
       - title: Solution Architechture
         content: >
-          Solution architecture and development is a comprehensive process that finds the best solutions to your business problems by implementing the right technology and methods for your company’s specific needs
+          We help find the best solutions to your business problems by researching, planning, and implementing the latest and most powerful technologies and methods that are right for your company’s specific needs.
         align: left
         image: images/Solution-architecture.png
         image_alt: Feature 1 placeholder image